sadjow/makesure/README.md

   * Nested validations.
   * Validation focused on attributes or general.
   * Validate the entire object and return all the errors.
-  * You can define you own validations functions or use the available node package with validations functions.
+  * You can use your own functions for validation.
+Or use a the set of functions like of the [validator](https://github.com/chriso/validator.js) package provides.

 ##  Installation